Kind-hearted Rea Davidson has spent her time in lockdown making sure that her community is not going hungry, or short of a toy to play with!

 “This is a village thing it’s not just me, but it is humbling, and I am very proud.”

-Now that it’s winter, Rea is providing an order and collect service.
+Now that it’s winter, Ms Davidson is providing an order and collect service.
 She posts what items she has on village Facebook groups and encourages people to privately message her if they need anything.